equinor/fmu-dataio/docs/src/getting_started.md

 In addition, you may want to use some of the *optional* values:

 - `alias` is a list of known aliases for this stratigraphic entity.
-- `stratigraphic_alias` is a list of valid *stratigraphic* aliases for this entry, e.g. when a specific horizon is the top of both a formation and a group, or similar.

 From the Drogon tutorial: